-When you plan a run, you can search for an assay in GenexusTM Software with keywords or text that are included in the name or full name of an assay to help find the assay that you want to use in the run plan.
+You can search for an assay with keywords or text that are included in the name or full name of an assay to help find the assay that you want to use in a run plan.

-- An asterisk () is not allowed in the search field for use as a wildcard. - Searches are case-insensitive, that is, both upper-case and lower-cases letters are found regardless the case of search term letters. - Searches find every occurrence of a continuous string.
-For example, a search for demo in assay names returns a list of all assays with a name that includes demo.
-For example, demo1, demo2, and so on. - Spaces are removed during searches, and are therefore not recommended.
-For example, a search for demo 1 returns results only for data that includes the string demo1. - 1.
+- An asterisk (\) is not allowed in the search field for use as a wildcard. - Searches are case-insensitive, that is, both upper-case and lower-cases letters are found regardless the case of search term letters. - Searches find every occurrence of a continuous string.
+For example, a search for demo in analysis names returns a list of all analysis with a name that includes demo.
+For example, demo1, demo2, and so on. - Spaces are removed during searches, and therefore are not recommended.
+For example, a search for demo 1 would return results only for data that includes the string demo1. - 1.
 In the menu bar, click Runs, then click Sample to Result, Nucleic Acid to Result, Library to Result, or BAM to Result, based on the type of run that you want to plan. - 2.
 Enter and make the selections in the Setup step, if applicable, then click Next. - 3.
-In the Assays step, in the Assay Full Name column header, click \(\neg \) (Filter). - 4.
+In the Assays step, in the Assay Full Name column heading, click T (Filter). - 4.
 In the search field, enter a full or partial assay name of at least 3 characters.
 When you have entered at least 3 characters, the filter dialog box limits the list in the filter dialog box based on the entry. - 5.
 In the filter dialog box, select assays from the limited list. - Select a checkbox next to an assay name to select one or more assays. - Click Select All to select all of the assays in the filter dialog box. - Click Clear to close the filter dialog box. - 6.
 Click Filter.

-In the column header, (Filter) changes color to indicate that a filter is applied.
+In the column heading, Y (Filter) changes color to indicate that a filter is applied.

 The filtered list of assays is shown in the Assays step.
-You can select the assay of interest from the limited list and proceed through the remaining steps for the run plan. see "Plan a Sample to Result run" on page 65, "Plan a Nucleic Acid to Result run" on page 71, "Plan a Library to Result run" on page 75, or "Plan a BAM to Result run" on page 78.
+You can select the assay of interest from the limited list and proceed through the remaining steps for the run plan. see "Plan a Sample to Result run" on page 66, "Plan a Nucleic Acid to Result run" on page 72, "Plan a Library to Result run" on page 76, or "Plan a BAM to Result run" on page 79.

-Click CI Clear Filters to remove all filters and view the full list of assays.
+Click Clear Filters to remove all filters and view the full list of assays.